Customer Engagement

 • Blog posts with more detailed recommendations describing how to use your product to its fullest potential.

 Videos are my favorite educational materials.
-For one thing, you can repurpose them many times on different stages — send them via email, demonstrate it somewhere inside your product, etc. And customers will enjoy visual content, too.
+For one thing, you can repurpose them many times in different stages — send them via email, demonstrate them somewhere inside your product, etc. And customers will enjoy visual onboarding content, too.

 HelpCrunch welcome screen